Ever wanted to know what the top 10 dog breeds are? Well, here’s the list:

 1 Labrador Retriever

 Labrador Retrievers are happy and energetic and will encourage you to perk up even when you’re not feeling too great.
+They are great at helping people with disabilities because a disabled person would prefer an animal over some medicine.
 Not only do these dogs make good pets, but they are also great as Emotional Support dogs due to their intelligence and gentle demeanor.

 2 German Shepherd

 The German Shepherd is a highly versatile breed, namely because its intelligence enables it to be trained for a variety of different purposes.
 These guys can surely make great emotional support animal dogs!

 Poodles are also born performers, super social, great with kids, hypoallergenic, great at adapting to their environment, and they typically live longer than most other dog breeds, too.
 However, like the Cavalier King Charles Spaniel, poodles require some serious grooming.
 (Their hair literally never stops growing, and they don’t shed.)
 If you don’t mind being responsible for a dog who’s more high maintenance than you are, then you should seriously consider adopting one of these cuties.